John Heaven: Political career

 He was then elected to the positions of common councilman and burgess of Bedford in 1767 (when he took the Test).

 In 1768, during the Corporation of Bedford's elections, the Upper House nominated Thomas Coe and the Lower House nominated John Heaven as candidates for mayor.
 However, neither had served the traditional preliminary offices (bailiff or chamberlain), which led to protests from the senior officials.
-At the poll: